 Our most recent effort, in 2013, protected nearly 260 acres in the Town of Chicog, which includes 2.5 miles of river shoreline.
 The property’s former owners, Craig Solum and Terry Larsen of Solar Land Company, LLC, acquired the land from Ralph Mortier, a highly regarded state forester who had sustainably managed the property for the enhancement of its forest resources, wildlife habitat and scenic qualities.
 Recognizing the natural beauty of the property and its significance as part of a larger landscape of critical wildlife habitat and natural watershed quality, Solum and Larsen approached Washburn County Lakes and Rivers Association (WCLRA) to discuss the permanent conservation of the land.

 In order to preserve this high priority riverfront land, WCLRA asked the Fund to help facilitate and secure grant funding for the conservation purchase.
 The land was officially donated to the Department of Natural Resources in April, and will be managed as public land for wildlife habitat, forestry, watershed protection and recreation.

-In June 2010, we helped protect 2,100 acres along the Totogatic River—one of the few remaining wilderness streams in the state.
+This conservation success compliments and connects nearby lands protected by the Fund and the Department of Natural Resources in 2010.
+That effort facilitated the purchase by the DNR of 2,100 acres along the river from Wausau Paper.
 The property includes 12 miles of river frontage and provides habitat for more than 20 Species of Greatest Conservation Need identified in the Wisconsin Wildlife Action Plan.